CLIUtils/CLI11/.github/CONTRIBUTING.md

 ## For developers releasing to Conan.io

-The steps to make a Conan.io release are:
+This is now done by the CI system on tagged releases.
+Previously, the steps to make a Conan.io release were:

 ```bash
 conan remove '*' # optional, I like to be clean